alinbasuljevic/YS-Splash-Bypass/README.md

 Added Feature:

--
--Added sound for passing splash so you don't have to manually check each window.
+- Added sound for passing splash so you don't have to manually check each window.
+- Added Proxy Support (Single or List Format)

+Upcoming Features:

+- Autocheckout (For YS)
+- Updated Notification Settings for Adidas